-1 Central counterparties, central securities depositories and payment systems are systemically important:
+Central counterparties, central securities depositories, payment systems and those DLT trading facilities that provide central custody, clearing or settlement services are deemed to be systemically important:

 - a. if their non-availability, arising in particular from technical or operational problems or financial difficulties, can lead to serious losses, liquidity short-falls or operational problems for financial intermediaries or other financial market infrastructures, or can cause serious disruptions on financial markets; or - b. if individual participants' payment or delivery difficulties can spill over to other participants or linked financial market infrastructures and can cause these serious losses, liquidity shortfalls or operational problems, or can cause serious disruptions on financial markets.